singlecla/singlecla/cla.md

 7.  ***As far as the law allows, my work comes as is, without any warranty or condition, except my promises about [rights to license](#rights-to-license) under this CLA.***

+8.  **As far as the law allows, I will not be liable to anyone for any damages related to my work or these license grants, under any kind of legal claim.**

 ### Others' Work

 When I make contributions including work that others have the legal right to license: